rbdannenberg/soundcool/doc/README.md

 #### What is an Action and store in redux?

 An action is just a function.
 In redux terminology, we use functions to alter the redux store.
 A redux store holds the whole state of the application.
 Broadly speaking, a redux store contains data in a global variable that can be accessed throughout the React Application.
-The technical details on how to handle it are well documented in their official documentation here.
-(FIXME)
+The technical details on how to handle it are well documented in their [official documentation here](https://redux.js.org/api/store).

 #### How do we delete a block from the project?
 Block deletion is implemented in the handleDelete function.
 This function identifies the list from which the object is removed and updates the state of the list accordingly.
 An action is also dispatched that removes the block from the redux store.